 Also, I’m finally making use of the compost bin we inherited with our house.
 I can’t wait to use the nutrient-rich dirt it creates on my plants next year.

 Here’s a Beginner’s Guide to Composting if you’re getting started like me.

 10.)
 Take at least one day a week (even for 30 minutes) to completely unplug.

 Do something you really enjoy.
-Call it self-care, call it time to take up a new hobby…the point is to get away from technology and do something you love and brings you joy.
+Call it self-care, call it time to take up a new hobby…the point is to get away from technology and do something you love and that brings you joy.
 It is to enjoy the slow simple moments of everyday life.